RONNIEQING/BIO625HW3/README.md

 regression analysis using QY_lm.

 What is special about using `README.Rmd` instead of just `README.md`?
-You can include R chunks like so:
+With README.Rmd, you can include R code chunks that automatically run and generate output, such as this example:

 ``` r
 summary(cars)